cloudmesh/cloudmesh-cmsd/README.md

 ```
 cms help
 ```
-Yes, the command cms help is without a d!
+Yes, the command `cms help` is without a d!

+From now on you use the `cmsd`

 ```
 cmsd --setup